NET-BYU/cv2x_testing/README.md

 ```bash
 python3 resources/clear_mesh.py
 ```
 This should set the dynamic attenuation between each and every link to 0.
 If you have everything hooked up on RF cables, though, you will still get some static attenuation from the RF cables, the mesh, and any splitters you are using.
-What you need to do is take measurements using something like a spectrum analyzer at the receiving end of _each_ cable to measure how attenuated the transmitted signal is compared to coming out of the sending device.
+What you need to do is take measurements using something like a spectrum analyzer at the receiving end of _each_ communication endpoint to measure how attenuated the transmitted signal is compared to coming out of the sending device (so record once at the transmitter and again at the end of the line of cables leading to each receiver).
 Record these static attenuation values for each receiver; we will refer to these as `static_att` measurements later on in this readme.

 <details>
     <summary>:point_down: Detailed Instructions</summary>